Confirm your age

 Unit price per"Les Baronnes" is a wine of exotic fruit and citrus aromas; subtle yet powerful.
 Its persistence and harmony find their origin in the exposition and quality of the terroir.
 Delicate nose with aromas of white flesh fruits and citrus, this Sancerre is highlighted by its typicity. - Henri Bourgeois.

-A darker shade of ruby.
-The nose is of a slightly Mediterranean character, rich in spices, forest fruits and discreet oaky notes.
-On the palate, dominating fruity characters with some toasty notes, which contribute to the richness of flavours in the wine.
-This is a wine full of flavours with a long aftertaste.
+Unit price perA darker shade of ruby.
+The nose has a slightly Mediterranean character rich in spices, vivacious and charming at the same time.
+Forest fruits and discreet oaky notes.
+When tasting, it is firm, still it has velvety texture.
+On the palate we can discover the dominating fruity character again along with some toasty notes, which contribute to the richness of flavours in the wine.
+A wine full of flavours with long aftertaste.
 Taste it with pleasure!

 $50.99